mmistakes/minimal-mistakes/_pages/about.md

 * The development of training courses for ARS, like our [2017 ARS Microbiome Workshop](https://usda-ars-gbru.github.io/Microbiome-workshop/)
 * Design of Amlicon sequencing (16S) experiments
 * Development of amplicon sequencing services in conjunction with our Stoneville sequencing lab
-* Guide ARS's Scientific computing initiative as a member of the Executive SCINet Advisory Committee
+* Guide ARS's Scientific computing initiative as Chair of the SCINet Advisory Committee